 You tell us.
 We encourage all students to carefully evaluate what a realistic schedule looks like for them prior to committing to an XN project.
 Students working on XN projects must be able to devote approximately five hours per week over a six-week period to project execution.
 Students are also expected to attend a weekly webinar and submit a few course deliverables (i.e. project plan).

 Maybe.
 Some projects are carried out independently, while some are carried out in a team-setting.
 You will know this information when you are matched with a project.

-As the XN program cycles align with Northeastern’s College of Professional Studies academic calendar, we offer four program cycles (Fall, Winter, Spring, Summer) per year.
+Aligned with the academic terms.
+XN serves both the semester and quarter system.
 Students should apply two to three months ahead of their anticipated term start.
 Additionally, we occasionally offer half-term start dates.